 CV formatting should be as follows:

-- Margins: Set your margins to between 1.25 cm and 2.5 cm all the way around your page
+- Margins: Setting your margins to between 1.25 cm and 2.5 cm all the way around your page gives your CV some white space and helps it look visually appealing.

-- Colour: Other than black and white, use one extra colour as a highlight to make sure your CV is seen by employers.
+- Colour: Other than black and white, try using one extra colour as a highlight to make sure your CV stands out (in a good way!) to employers.
 Darker shades are the most professional, for example, maroon, royal blue, and British racing green

 Is a CV the same as a resume?